paihari/spring-boot-learning/README.md

 - **reststarter-demo** - Simple CRUD implementation of REST services nice and clean API using JPA H2,  JPA repositoties and RestControllers.
 For viewing/edit domain objects using Chrome Extensions: JSON Viewer, POSTMAN

+- **resterror-demo** - Handling of Business Exception with `ÈxceptionHandler` annotation in Postcontroller

 --